Discrete Logarithm

 invert(lambda: qft(x2))

-After the inverse QFTs, we get in the variables (under the assumption of \(r=2^m\) for some \(m\)):
+After the inverse QFTs (under the assumption of \(r=2^m\) for some \(m\)), the variables become

-For every \(\nu\) that has a mutplicative inverse in \(\mathbb{Z}_r\), we can extract \(s=\log_xg\) by multiplying the first variable result by its inverse.
+For every \(\nu\) that has a multiplicative inverse in \(\mathbb{Z}_r\), we can extract \(s=\log_xg\) by multiplying the first variable result by its inverse.

-In the case where \(r\) is not a power of 2, we get in the variables and approximation of: |\(\log_g(x)\cdot \nu/ r\rangle_{x_1} |\nu / r\rangle_{x_2}\).
-So we can use the continued fractions algorithm [5] to compute \(\nu/r\), then using the same technique to calculate \(\log_gx\).
+If \(r\) is not a power of 2, the variables get an approximation of |\(\log_g(x)\cdot \nu/ r\rangle_{x_1} |\nu / r\rangle_{x_2}\).
+So we can use the continued fractions algorithm [5] to compute \(\nu/r\), then use the same technique to calculate \(\log_gx\).

-Note: Alternatively, one might implement the \(QFT_{\mathbb{Z}_r}\) over general \(r\), and instead of the uniform superposition prepare the states: \(\frac{1}{\sqrt{r}}\sum_{x\in\mathbb{r}}|x\rangle\) in x1
+Note: Alternatively, you could implement the \(QFT_{\mathbb{Z}_r}\) over general \(r\), and instead of the uniform superposition, prepare the states: \(\frac{1}{\sqrt{r}}\sum_{x\in\mathbb{r}}|x\rangle\) in x1

 , x2